gregorywmorris/oaken-spirits/CLOUD_BEAVER.md

     - Note: User name and User password have been defined in the .env file.
 You would have to change them there before running docker-compose to change them here
     - Select **Test** and in the bottom right you should get pop up with a green check and **Connection is Established**
     - Select **Create**
-1. Select the connection on the right then select the **SQL** button above.
-    - Note: You must select the connection on the right else the SQL editor will not associate with the connection.
-The tool is meant for multiple connections, so one must be selected.
 1. create tables
+    - Select the connection on the right
+    - Select the **oaken** database
+    - Select **SQL** button above.
+    - Note: You must select the connection on the right and the database else the SQL editor will not associate with the connection.
+The tool is designed for multiple connections, so one must be selected.
-    - From `app/mysql/` open `init.sql`
+    - From `app/mysql/` open `init.sql` and copy into the SQL editor
-    - You must highlight each `CREATE TABE` statement and select the orange arrow on the left
+    - In the SQL editor highlight each `CREATE TABE` statement and select the orange arrow on the left
     - Note: script is written to be run all at once but at this time it will fail.
 So just run each statement
 1. MySQl is ready for data ingestion